Thiesi/NetBBSD/README.md

-# NetBBSD – ANSI-powered BBS for the Terminal Age
+# NetBBSD – A modern take on traditional Bulletin Board Systems (BBSes)

-`NetBBSD` is a retro-inspired, modern-architecture BBS designed for *nix(-like) systems like NetBSD, FreeBSD, and other POSIX-compatible systems.
+`NetBBSD` is a retro-inspired, modern-architecture BBS software designed for *nix(-like) systems like NetBSD, FreeBSD, and other POSIX-compatible systems.
 It brings back the experience of the classic BBS era, enhanced with modern security, Unicode support, an IRC-style real-time chat, and inter-BBS link capabilities.

 ---